 Now, going back to our example, all that Ken has to do is drop the above-mentioned Excel file onto the Google Drive folder on his computer!
 This can be done by simply adding or dragging the file to Google Drive, or installing the Back-up and Sync software if he wants to automatically upload each file (stored in a particular folder) to his Drive.

 And, Ken can grant Judith access to this file by doing this: Right-click on the file name > Choose Google Drive > Click Share.

 On the resulting pop-up window, enter Judith’s email address and hit the Send button.

 II.
-Create a connection using the Sheetgo add-on and automatically import Excel data.
+Create a connection using Sheetgo and automatically import Excel data.

 Now that Judith has all the dependent tasks done, she follows these next steps to establish a connection and automatically convert Excel to Google Sheets that Ken shared.

-(Please note that Sheetgo supports XLS, XLSX, and XLSM formats).
+(Please note that Sheetgo supports XLS, and XLSX formats).
+Install Sheetgo here.